Entry of women to Sabarimala: Arguments in favour of the entry of women

 Those in favour of allowing women entry to the Sabarimala temple concentrate on the specific point that menstruation is not impure, and the more general point that women deserve equal rights.
+Activists, such as the Dalit public intellectual, Sunny M. Kapicadu, see the struggle as a continuation of Kerala renaissance which sought to undo centuries of caste and gender inequality and oppression.
+They therefore welcome the verdict as a reaffirmation of constitutional morality.

 Some in favor of women's entry state that their opponents are motivated by taboos surrounding menstruation.
 According to the historian Rajan Gurukkal there is "neither ritual sanctity nor scientific justification" for the argument of menstrual pollution.
 He opines that the shrine was originally a "cult spot" for a tribal deity, Ayyanar, of local forest dwellers before it became a place of worship for Ayyappa in the 15th century.
 Unlike traditional Hindu myth (created by mistranslation of texts) that menstruation is impure, the tribal people considered it to be auspicious and a symbol of fertility.
 They gathered at the temple along with their women and children of all ages until the 1960s.
 Gurukkal also argues that there is documented evidence of young savarna women making their way into the temple until the 1980s.

 Over 100 temples in Kerala are dedicated to Ayyappan.
 Women are allowed to enter all other temples of Ayyappan, so some argue that making an exception for Sabarimala is unusual and inconsistent.

 The chief minister of Kerala, Pinarayi Vijayan, is in favor of women's entry to Sabarimala.
 He stated in 2018 that his party (LDF) has always stood for gender equality and would therefore provide facilities for women pilgrims to Sabarimala.